Strangenoise/SubstancePainterToMaya/README.md

 ## Installation

-* Put the SubstancePainterToMaya folder in a PYTHONPATH folder (usually, in C:\Users\user\Documents\maya\scripts on Windows)
+* Put the SubstancePainterToMaya folder in a maya script directory (I.e: C:\Users\user\Documents\maya\scripts on Windows)
-* Create a shelf button in Maya with the following Python command import SubstancePainterToMaya as sptm sptm.main.PainterToMaya()
+* Create a shelf button in Maya with the following Python command from SubstancePainterToMaya import main main.PainterToMaya()

 ## How to use
 1. Click on the shelf button